-As we covered in our post The Secret to Picking the Perfect Winter Work Gloves, the quickest way to ruin your work day is with wet, sweaty hands.
+As we covered in 5 Winter Glove-Buying Tips to Make This Your Best Winter Yet, the quickest way to ruin your work day is with wet, sweaty hands.
 These liners are made with Thermolite®, a moisture-wicking polyester fiber that lets them dry 20% faster than comparable fibers and 50% faster than cotton.
 This 13-gauge liner pushes sweat away so your skin temperature doesn’t fluctuate, keeping you warm and toasty all day long.

 Moisture-wicking properties are important, but they can only do so much.
 By adding a second layer of material, you increase the insulation between you and the cold.
 Wool is the most famous material for this, but it can add extra bulk.